LucasLeandro1204/Pornsearch/README.md

 If has success, the return will be an array with gifs, structured as

-__Gifs in general are extremely heavy, so be a nice person and share webm__
+__PORNHUB gifs in general are extremely heavy, so be a nice person and share webm__ (sex.com gifs are nice)

 ```js
 {